 It is true that in ancient times, meditators are usually monks and nuns of some sort.
 They wore distinct robes so that they’re easily recognized as spiritualists.

-Nowadays, many athletes, businessmen, scientists, artists, musicians, students, and practically, professionals in any field practice meditation because of its benefits and practical reasons.
+Nowadays, many athletes, businessmen, scientists, artists, musicians, students, and practically, professionals in any field practice meditation because of its real benefits.

 3. Meditation will make you abandon your life and become a monk